 - Ensure that all learners are aware that there are staff members who they can approach with any concerns or difficulties

-- Ensure that all third parties including subcontractors and work placement providers share the Furness College / Barrow Sixth Form College commitment to safeguarding and child protection and can demonstrate this through the implementation of policies and procedures
+- Ensure that all third parties including subcontractors and work placement providers share the Furness College commitment to safeguarding and child protection and can demonstrate this through the implementation of policies and procedures

 - Adopt a rigorous and consistent approach to bullying, harassment and discrimination, raising awareness, through tutorials and pastoral care, within the student population of bullying in all its forms (cyber, physical, verbal, sexual).
 Abuse will not be tolerated in any form.
-Abuse is define by:
+Abuse is defined as:

 “… a violation of an individual’s human and civil rights by any other person or persons.”